-We find both of these hypotheses to be confirmed in the Reddit data set, which we present first.
-Afterward, we replicate the real-time trend in the COCA data set, as well as many of the comparisons between base and the other verbs.
-As described in Section 3.1, the COCA data set is smaller but has better tagging and metadata.
+We find both of these hypotheses to be confirmed in the Reddit dataset, which we present first.
+Afterward, we replicate the real-time trend in the COCA dataset, as well as many of the comparisons between base and the other verbs.
+As described in section 3.1, the COCA dataset is smaller but has better tagging and metadata.
 Replication of the Reddit results in COCA strengthens our confidence that the Reddit data is giving us a real signal despite its shortcomings (e.g. dialectal heterogeneity).

-358 4.1 Reddit
+4.1 Reddit

 Figure 2 shows the rate of use of off (as opposed to on), aggregated across all seven verbs studied (base, build, capitalize, feed, profit, survive, thrive), over nine years of real time in the Reddit corpus.
-Though off is the minority variant, it shows a steady, linear rise from 7% to 10% over the decade.
-The effect of year is significant $(p \le .004)$ in all three regressions (base alone, all other verbs, all verbs combined; see Tables 4-5 in the Appendix).
+Though off is the minority variant, it shows a steady, linear rise from 7 to 10 percent over the decade.
+The effect of year is significant ( $p \le .004$ ) in all three regressions (base alone, all other verbs, all verbs combined; see tables A1-A3 in the Appendix).